Skip to content

 Release PlanYes

 If a merged release PR already triggered a failed Publish Release run, you usually do not need a new release PR.
-After fixing repository secrets, rerun the existing failed run from the Actions page.
+Trigger Publish Release manually and pass the original merged release commit SHA through release_commit_sha.

 Before relying on the automation, you can validate locally: